pchiusano/pchiusano.github.io/_posts/2014-08-27-naysaying.markdown

 Time and time again in discussions of technology, I see unimaginative naysaying:

 * "You know, isn't it kind of archaic that we're storing programs as text files and running compilers in batch mode like it's still the punch card era?
-I think we could do better than that."
-"Text is KING.
+I think we could do better than that." __Response:__ "Text is KING.
 I'm not giving up Vim / Eclipse, and plus look at all the great tooling, like Git, that can be written in a language agnostic way!
 Plus, Smalltalk tried this, like 20 years ago, and it never took off."
 * "You know, if we don't have rampant side effects, it's easier to compose programs by sticking together smaller pieces.
-That seems like a good idea."
-"But I need fast, mutable data structures in like 2% of my code, therefore this justifies sprinkling side effects willy nilly throughout!
+That seems like a good idea." __Response:__ "But I need fast, mutable data structures in like 2% of my code, therefore this justifies sprinkling side effects willy nilly throughout!
 Be pragmatic!
 The Real World™ has mutation!!!
 Also, databases."
 * "Static typing seems to help me catch mistakes while I'm writing the program.
-That seems useful, we should do more of that."
-"Oh gawd, you sound like one of those brainwashed J2EE developers.
+That seems useful, we should do more of that." __Response:__ "Oh gawd, you sound like one of those brainwashed J2EE developers.
 Sorry, I'm not writing `ArrayList<String> myList = new ArrayList<String>();`.
 Dynamic typing, DHH, and Agile FTW!!1!"

 Developing new technology means being open to seeing potential, and working to achieve it. _Don't be **that** guy!_